donovanglover/new-tab-identity/README.md

 Browse the web from multiple VPN locations simultaneously.
 Goes well with [Librewolf](https://librewolf.net/).

-> NOTE: There is currently a bug in Firefox v129+ that leaks DNS requests.
-This is currently not planned to be fixed until Firefox 131 at the earliest.
-Usage of this extension should only occur in Firefox ESR in the meantime.
-See https://bugzilla.mozilla.org/show_bug.cgi?id=1910593
+> NOTE: There is a bug in Firefox versions 129, 130, and 131 that leaks DNS requests.
+[This is fixed in Firefox 132](https://bugzilla.mozilla.org/show_bug.cgi?id=1910593).
+If you are using an older version, you should set `network.dns.native_https_query` to `false` to avoid DNS leaks.

 ## Features